Fence Calculator

 How many fence posts do I need for 200 feet of fencing?

-At standard 8-foot spacing: 200 / 8 + 1 = 26 posts.
-At 6-foot spacing: 200 / 6 + 1 = 35 posts.
-Always add 1 for the starting end post — the formula calculates spans, not endpoints.
-Gate openings need two posts each (one per side), which are separate from your line post count.
+At standard 8-foot spacing: 200 ÷ 8 = 25 sections, so 26 posts.
+At 6-foot spacing: 200 ÷ 6 = 34 sections, so 35 posts.
+The calculator always adds one for the starting end post.
+Gate openings need two posts each, separate from the line-post count.

 How deep should fence posts be set?

 The rule is one-third of total post length in the ground.
-A 6-foot privacy fence uses 8-foot posts with 2 feet buried.
-In cold climates, posts must go below the frost line, which ranges from 12 inches in the South to 48 inches in Minnesota and Canada.
-Setting posts at frost depth prevents heaving — even a well-concreted post will lift if it's above the freeze zone.
+A 6-foot privacy fence uses 8-foot posts with about 2 feet buried.
+In cold climates, posts must go below the frost line — from 12 inches in the South to 48 inches in the far North.
+Setting posts at frost depth prevents heaving, even when concreted.

 What is the best post spacing for a privacy fence?

-8 feet on center is the residential standard for wood privacy fencing.
-It matches pre-built panel sizes (6x8 and 4x8 panels) and minimizes post count and cost.
-Use 6-foot spacing in high-wind zones, along hillsides, or for heavier 8-foot tall fences.
-Closer spacing adds stability but increases post and concrete cost significantly.
+8 feet on center is the residential standard — it matches pre-built 6×8 and 4×8 panels and minimizes post count.
+Use 6-foot spacing in high-wind zones, on hillsides, or for heavier 8-foot fences.
+Set the spacing in the calculator to see how it changes your post and concrete counts.

-How much does it cost to fence a 1/4 acre lot?
+How much does a fence cost to install?

 Can I use metal posts with a wood fence?

-Yes — galvanized steel fence posts outlast wood posts by decades and never rot.
-They are driven or set in concrete the same way, and wood rails attach with special brackets.
-Metal posts cost more upfront ($15-$25 each vs $8-$15 for treated wood) but eliminate the most common fence failure point.
-They work especially well in wet climates where ground-contact wood post bases rot quickly even when pressure-treated.
+Yes — galvanized steel posts outlast wood and never rot.
+They are set the same way, and wood rails attach with brackets.
+They cost more upfront ($15-$25 vs $8-$15 for treated wood) but eliminate the most common failure point, which is valuable in wet climates where even pressure-treated post bases rot.